DeepLabCut/DeepLabCut-live-GUI/docs/camera_support.md

 python setup.py install
 ```

-Once you have completed these steps, you should be able to call your Basler camera from DeepLabCut using the BaslerCam camera type that appears after clicking "Add camera")
+Once you have completed these steps, you should be able to call your Basler camera from DeepLabCut-live-GUI using the BaslerCam camera type that appears after clicking "Add camera")